dbt-labs/corp/docs/working_here.md

 1. **Proximity to team members**
     1. Offices that are near existing concentrations of team members will get the highest utilization
-        1. Generally when there are >30 employees within 30 miles of a location we will begin evaluating a permanent space in that region
+        1. Generally when there are >30 employees within 30 miles of a location we will begin evaluating the efficacy of a permanent space in that region
     2. Offices near existing teams decreases travel spend, as a portion of the team will not need to travel for on-site events
 2. **Proximity to partners, customers and other external stakeholders**